• Skip to main content

 • Alliance Cultural and Linguistic Services are available to network providers.

-• Language Assistance Services – request materials at 800-700-3874, ext.
+• Language Assistance Services – Request materials at 800-700-3874, ext.
 5504.

 • For information about the Cultural and Linguistic Services Program, call the Alliance Health Education Line at 800-700-3874, ext.
 5580 or email us at [email protected].